Water safety (waterborne diseases and immersion)

 Treading water uses up body energy which means that heat is being lost more rapidly than if simply floating in your lifejacket or buoyancy aid.
 Any person regularly undertaking water activities in water which has a temperature of less than 15C, should practice H.E.L.P. and Huddle techniques regularly, so that if there is an emergency they come automatically to mind.

-Hypothermia happens when the body gets dangerously cold (the body temp drops below 35C)m it can creep up on someone without them realising as it can occur from longer term exposure as well as immediate exposure such as falling into cold water.
+Hypothermia happens when the body gets dangerously cold (the body temperature drops below 35C).
+It can creep up on someone without them realising as it can occur from longer term exposure as well as immediate exposure such as falling into cold water.
 Hypothermia is a real risk for those taking part in water activities but can be prevented with preparation, equipment and other controls.

 You can view the symptoms and treatment for hypothermia on the NHS website.